coderefinery/2022-03-22-workshop/content/_index.md

 Type 1 Consortium for Interactive HPC (DK), and
 [USIT, UiO](https://www.usit.uio.no/) (NO).

-## Certificates and credits

-We currently cannot offer attendance certificates or certificates for completing the workshop.

-The reason why we cannot offer these is that for an online workshop of this size it is difficult to track online attendance without compromising privacy and without putting too much administrative strain on exercise group leaders.

-However, certain partners may track attendance and provide certificates for their participants, see above.

 ## Schedule

 All times are in **Europe/Stockholm time (CET/CEST)**.
 (Convert 9:00 to